9 Unbelievable Stories Of Sideshow Performers Made Famous In 19th- And 20-Century ‘Freak Shows’

 Wikimedia CommonsIsaac Sprague, pictured in 1867.

-In Sprague’s account, he met the famous showman through an agent.
-As Sprague listened, Barnum murmured to the agent, “Pretty lean man, where did you scare him up?”
-Barnum, then desperate to build up a new act after a fire had destroyed his sideshow museum, offered Sprague $80 per week.
+In Sprague’s account, he met the showman through an agent.
+As Sprague listened, Barnum murmured, “Pretty lean man, where did you scare him up?”
+Barnum, then looking to build up new acts after a fire had destroyed his sideshow museum, offered Sprague $80 per week (more than $1,000 today).

-Sprague accepted the offer, and the rest of his life soon revolved around the circus.
+Sprague accepted the offer — and the rest of his life soon revolved around sideshows.
 Sprague performed in Barnum’s American Museum and joined Barnum when he took his show on the road.
 Along the way, he met and married Tamar Moore, with whom he had three healthy children.

-Isaac Sprague died on January 5, 1887.
-Though he earned good money as a performer, Sprague gambled much of it away, and died in poverty.
+He died on Jan.
+5, 1887, at the age of 45.
+Though he’d earned a good living, Sprague gambled much of it away, and died in poverty.

 author